 The boy decided to help the butterfly cocoon.
 He took a pair of scissors and snipped away the last remaining bit of cocoon.
 The butterfly emerged easily with it's swollen body and shriveled wings.
 He continued to watch the butterfly expecting at any moment that the butterfly would begin to fly.
 That didn't happen.
 The butterfly spent the rest of its short life crawling around with shriveled wings and a swollen body.
 It never did fly.

-What the boy did not understand was that his intended kindness and haste to help the butterfly allow for the universal plan of the butterfly.
 The restricting cocoon and the struggle to get free are all part of the process.
 The restriction and the struggle force the fluid from the butterfly's body into its wings, strenthening its system so that it can fly when it finally gets free.

 We all live this story.
 We all have a crysalis around us.
 Our struggles support our ongoing evolution.
 We struggle against that!!
 Oh yes we do!!
 (Okay, I speak for myself!!!)
 We want to fly but often we don't have the internal strength to make that happen.
 The process of rubbing against what feels so constricting can generate our longing and mobilize our movement to reach beyond what is so comfortable into something larger and more freeing.